newlandsvalley/purescript-midi/examples/README.md

 purescript-midi examples
 ========================

-All purescript-midi examples use purescript-pux as the web framework although most of the external projects (other than MIDI Keyboard) use Halogen.
+These examples are all built against old versions of the PS compiler and mostly use Pux rather than Halogen.
+Whilst they will no longer be maintained against newer compiler releases, they nevertheless indicate how the MIDI library maight be used.
+Up to date examples are maintained in separate repositories - for example [purescript-midi-keyboard](https://github.com/newlandsvalley/purescript-midi-keyboard).

-### v2.0.0 (PureScript 0.12)
+### v2.0.0 (deprecated - PureScript 0.12)

 * __keyboard-signal__ log web-midi messages.